 A graduate assistant unable to fulfill the duties of his/her appointment because of illness or injury shall notify the Associate Chair of the Graduate Program or the Graduate Program Administrator of his/her appointing unit as promptly as possible.
-Similarly, a graduate assistant unable to fulfill the duties of her appointment due to pregnancy shall notify the Associate Chair of the Graduate

-Program or the Graduate Program Administrator of her major unit as soon as circumstances permit.
+Similarly, a graduate assistant unable to fulfill the duties of her appointment due to pregnancy shall notify the Associate Chair of the Graduate Program or the Graduate Program or the Graduate Program or the Graduate Program or the Graduate Program Administrator of her major unit as soon as circumstances permit.